 You will not able to enrol onto any accredited courses unless you intend to achieve the award and complete the course.

-This is a requirement of the funding agreement with the Greater Manchester Combined Authority (GMCA) or Education & Skills Funding Agency.
+This is a requirement of the funding agreement with the Greater Manchester Combined Authority (GMCA) or Education & Skills Funding Agency (ESFA).

 If you wish to do a course without a qualification there is a range of options where you enrol each term.